-Calcium is an essential mineral you need for many body functions and for the development of bones.
-It is important to take in a proper amount of calcium regularly.
-We do generally receive enough calcium through our diets.
+Calcium is an essential mineral you need for many bodily functions and for bone development.
+It’s important to take in a proper amount of calcium regularly.
+We generally receive enough calcium through our diets.
 However, if you aren’t eating enough calcium-rich foods like dairy, boney fish, and some greens, you may not be getting all the calcium you need.

-There are multiple types of calcium supplements, usually in the form of calcium salts.
-Each has largely the same effect on the body.
-Tricalcium phosphate is one of them.
+Luckily, there are multiple types of calcium supplements, which usually come in the form of calcium salts.
+Each supplement has largely the same effect on the body.
+Tricalcium phosphate is one of these supplements.

-Calcium easily bonds to other minerals, and many different calcium supplements feature calcium bonded with various minerals and vitamins.
+Because calcium bonds easily to other minerals, many calcium supplements feature calcium bonded with various minerals and vitamins.
 Tricalcium phosphate is a supplement in which calcium is bound to a phosphate molecule.

-Though dietary deficiencies of phosphorus are uncommon, phosphorus is an essential structural component of cell membranes and nucleic acids.
+Though dietary deficiencies of phosphorus are uncommon, phosphorus is an essential part of cell membranes and nucleic acids.
 It also plays a vital role in many biological processes, including energy production, cell signaling, and bone mineralization.
-Calcium easily bonds with phosphorus, and studies have shown that tricalcium phosphate has a few unique characteristics when used in self-setting bone cements, biodegradable bioceramics, and composites for bone repair, as compared to other calcium salts.
-As a dietary calcium supplement, it’s no more effective — and may in fact be less effective — than calcium citrate or calcium carbonate, however.
+Calcium bonds easily with phosphorus.
+Studies have shown that tricalcium phosphate has a few unique characteristics when used in self-setting bone cements, biodegradable bioceramics, and composites for bone repair, as compared to other calcium salts.
+As a dietary calcium supplement, it’s no more effective — and may in fact be less effective — than calcium citrate or calcium carbonate.

 Calcium supplements have been found to have positive effects on preventing bone loss as we age.
-It is important to know that calcium is best absorbed when combined with Vitamin D.
+It’s important to know that calcium is best absorbed when combined with Vitamin D.

-Besides medicinal purposes, tricalcium phosphate is used as an anti-caking agent in manufacturing and agricultural applications.
-Its widespread availability and relatively low cost, combined with its ability to separate materials, has made it popular around the world.
+Besides medicinal purposes, tricalcium phosphate is used as an anti-caking agent in manufacturing and agriculture.
+It’s widely available and inexpensive.
+These qualities, combined with its ability to separate materials, have made it popular around the world.

-Multiple studies regarding its place in industrial, medical, and agricultural applications have shown that tricalcium phosphate is safe, for both human and animal consumption.
-It has been concluded that calcium phosphates can aid in bone and mineral regeneration, and future biomedical applications are promising.
+Multiple studies of tricalcium phosphate have shown it to be safe for both human and animal consumption.
+These studies have concluded that calcium phosphates can aid in bone and mineral regeneration.
+Future biomedical applications are promising.

-As a nutritional supplement, tricalcium phosphate is comparable to other calcium.
+As a nutritional supplement, tricalcium phosphate is comparable to other calcium supplements.
 Tricalcium phosphate has also found a proven place in industrial and agricultural applications.
-With widespread availability and low cost, it will likely continue to be used for its current applications while new ones are being explored.
+With widespread availability and low cost, it will likely continue to be used for its current purposes while new ones are being explored.